-Antiretroviral therapy, or ART, is helping people with HIV live longer and better than ever before.
-However, if you have HIV, you’re still at a higher risk of other medical problems, including kidney disease.
-Kidney disease can be a result of HIV infection or the drugs used to treat it.
-It’s treatable in many cases.
+Antiretroviral therapy is helping people with HIV live longer and better than ever before.
+However, people with HIV still have a higher risk of other medical problems, including kidney disease.
+Kidney disease can be a result of an HIV infection or the drugs used to treat it.
+Fortunately, in many cases, kidney disease is treatable.

-Your kidneys are your body’s filtering system.
-This pair of organs removes toxins and excess fluid from your body.
-The fluid eventually leaves your body through your urine.
-Each of your kidneys has more than a million tiny filters ready to cleanse your blood of waste products.
+The kidneys are the body’s filtering system.
+This pair of organs removes toxins and excess fluid from the body.
+The fluid eventually leaves the body through urine.
+Each of the kidneys has more than a million tiny filters ready to cleanse the blood of waste products.

-Like other parts of your body, your kidneys can be injured.
-Injuries can happen from illness, trauma (like an accident), or from taking certain medications.
-When your kidneys are injured, they can’t perform their job as they should.
-Poor function can lead to a buildup of waste products and fluids in your body.
-Kidney disease can cause fatigue, swelling in your legs, muscle cramps, and mental confusion.
+Like other body parts, the kidneys can be injured.
+Injuries can be caused by illness, trauma, or certain medications.
+When the kidneys are injured, they can’t perform their job properly.
+Poor kidney function can lead to a buildup of waste products and fluids in the body.
+Kidney disease can cause fatigue, swelling in the legs, muscle cramps, and mental confusion.
 In severe cases, it can cause death.

-Additionally, your risk of kidney disease may be increased if you:
+Additionally, the risk of kidney disease may be higher in people who:

 - have diabetes, high blood pressure, or hepatitis C